influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 ---

 By default, InfluxDB generates internal metrics and saves to the `_internal` database.
-Use these metrics to monitor both InfluxDB open source (OSS) and InfluxDB Enterprise and to create alerts to notify you when problems arise.
+Use these metrics to monitor InfluxDB and InfluxDB Enterprise and to create alerts to notify you when problems arise.

 ### Disable the `_internal` database in production
 InfluxData does **not** recommend using the `_internal` database in a production cluster.